konsulin-care/konsulin-api/deployments/README.md

 - `deployment_path`: The path to the deployment directory.
 - `config_file_name`: The name of the configuration file.
 It will be used to generate the app config yaml file.
 - `image_repository`: The repository of the Docker image.
 - `image_tag`: The tag of the Docker image.
 We left it null on the playbook file.
 Everytime we ran deployment, we pass extra variable to the playbook to set the image tag.
-See [Managing Ansible Variables](#managing-ansible-variables) section for more information.
 - `logging.*`: The logging configuration for the Docker Compose service.
 - `domain.*`: The domain configuration for the Docker Compose service.
 - `internal_config.*`: The internal configuration for generating the app config yaml file.